 One way to do this is to work for a company that needs full time writers for their in-house content, which is what I’m doing.
 Antoher option is to work for an agency that supplies clients with advertising copy, content for their blogs and/or social media accounts, or similar.

 You may well find that your job involves quite a bit of work that isn’t writing.
 If it is mainly writing, you could find that you’re creatively depleted by the end of the day/week – difficult if you want to spend evenings and weekends working on your own projects.

-There’s no “right” way to make money as a writer – and even if you think you already know what you want to do, why not try out something different to see if you like it?
+There are lots of different ways to make money as a writer: we’ve covered nine here, but you might well be able to think of more.
+Even if you think you already know what you want to do, why not try out something different to see if you like it?

 Go further with…

 If you want more details on the methods that I use to make money online, as a writer, then check out this post.
 It includes details of how much money you can expect to make from different methods, plus lots of links to extra resources.

 This self-study pack focuses on making money from your freelancing, with seminars on getting started, on finding clients, on freelancing copywriting and editing, and more.
 All the seminars come with a nicely edited transcript, plus a worksheet that includes a summary of key points.

 Get Writing is a set of short guides plus handy printables that helps you dig into four different areas of writing: blogging, freelancing, short stories, and novels.
 Each guide includes a four-week plan, plus tips for getting started and for going further.